pmjones/request-interop-interface/README.md

 Reference implementations are to be found at <https://github.com/pmjones/request-interop-impl>.

-The interface properties SHOULD be implemented as read-only.
+Interface properties SHOULD be implemented as read-only.

+Interface property arrays SHOULD NOT allow references.

-The interface properties MAY be implemented as writable or immutable.
+Interface properties MAY be implemented as writable or immutable.

 Implementors MAY add other properties and methods to their implementations.